 The etching of copper clad printed circuit board.

-for the practical amatuer
+for the practical radio amatuer in Australia

 The radio amatuer in Australia is now left with some stark choices when it comes to the home production of copper printed circuit boards.
 There are superb personal computer based PCB design softwares that will print artwork onto overhead transparency film on a laser printer.
 Thats all well and good but have you tried to get photo sensitive resist materials in Australia lately ?
 It is just about impossible.
-RCS Radio in Sydney can sell you some pre sensitised material but it is very costly and has limited shelf life.
-The marvellous Riston coated board material is no longer being produced.
-This was a magic material, moderate exposure under a disco black light tube would result in high constrast rock hard traces.
+RCS Radio in Sydney can sell you some pre sensitized material but it is very costly and has limited shelf life.
+The marvelous Riston coated board material is no longer being produced.
+This was a magic material, moderate exposure under a disco black light tube would result in high contrast rock hard traces.
 There were many other photoresists available in the eighties including some excellent positive resists that came in a spray can.
 I wrote to the marketing manager of Electrolube which make a superb positive photo resist but the reply was to the effect that it was not worth their time and money to market the product in Oz.
 Thats a very sad reflection on the state of manufacturing in this land.
 Jaycar sell small quantities of a presensitised board but it is extremely costly.

 The Dalo etching pens are hard to use and I dont think I have ever been really pleased with the result.
 The resist is hard and very resistant to abuse but the pen has very uneven flow and dries and clags up very rapidly.
 It is useless for "coloring in" larger not to be etched areas.
 It is very good , however, for repairing resist areas that are too thin or badly exposed.
 I used a bog standard Texta or other spirit based marker pen for resist.
 The resist film is very thin but will last long enough to etch good quality lands , pads and lines.
 A long time ago I used bituminous paint to paint on the tracks.
 This was hard, messy, error prone and a complete pain.
 It is still a very effective resist and was in fact the very first photographic medium.
+Lately I have been using a spirit based pen known here as "permanent overhead transperancy marker".
+These pens come in assorted sizes.
+The Black pen writes very well onto clean copper, the larger pens write a nice thick steady line and can be used for filling large areas.
+The ink dries and hardens quickly and is a superb resist.
+I will never use Dalo pens again.
+This little board was recently made with the overhead transpenracy pen as the only resist.

 I am experimenting with something called collotype, which is a photosensitive material made with food grade gelatine which has been activated with ammonium dichromate to render it photosensitive.
 It is hard to use because gelatin is not one substance but a mixture of variable molecular weight proteins that are cross linked under the action of ultra violet light.
-It is , in fact, one of the oldest photosensitive resist materials and the collotype printing process is allmost as old as modern typography.
+It is , in fact, one of the oldest photosensitive resist materials and the collotype printing process is almost as old as modern typography.
 Ammonuim dichromate will also photosensitise poly vinyl alcohol glue, but I have not done any experiments along that line yet.
 PVA is a more consistent material than gelatine and promises better results.

 The method that I have been using mostly ,off late, for rapid prototyping is the Dremel method.
 Using a tungsten carbide cutter, quick and efficient removal of copper is achieved.
 As you are literally carving lands pads and tracks with the Dremel, this limits the scope of whats achieaveable.
 It is totally unsuited for digital work, but most of the type of analog circuits constructed by hams are ameanable to the Dremel.
-It is another variation on the dead bug style or the more pernickity "Manhattan Method" which uses precut PCB offcuts to create lands.
+It is another variation on the dead bug style or the more pernikity "Manhattan Method" which uses precut PCB offcuts to create lands.
 Dont use a steel cutter, the glass in PCB material will instantly dull them.
 Insist on tungsten carbide!

 Ammonium Persulphate is probably the "greener" etchant as this will harmlessly degrade to bog standard common fertilizer.
 Ferric Chloride is persistant (and nasty) and thats why I like it.

 The chemical reaction between copper metal and ferric chloride is a complex one and is still not completely understood by the chemical community.
 In it copper metal passes directly into solution without the evolution of hydrogen gas as would be engendered by dissolution in acid.
 You do not want to generate gas in any case because the gas will lift away the resist and ruin edge contrast.
-The copper metal is ultimately oxidised to cupric chloride in solution after being first oxidised to the partly soluble cuprous chloride.
+The copper metal is ultimately oxidized to cupric chloride in solution after being first oxidized to the partly soluble cuprous chloride.
 The oxidising potential of the ferric chloride is quickly consumed by the copper metal and very soon the initially vigorous reactions slows down.
 The etching action can be accelerated by agitation and heat, and this is the standard method.

 Ferric Chloride can be regenerated.
 The initial reaction with copper metal reduces the ferric to the ferrous ion which is very reactive in the pressence of atmospheric oxygen.
-This results in the precipitation of a hydated ferric oxide and hydroxide which is highly insoluble and is the major component of the brown gunge that grows near and in your etching container.
+This results in the precipitation of a hydrated ferric oxide and hydroxide which is highly insoluble and is the major component of the brown gunge that grows near and in your etching container.
 It also grows over the fresh copper surface inhibiting rapid etching.

 Agitation by bubbling air through the etching tank is now an established method for accelerating the etching process.
 This has also the beneficial effect of reoxidising the ferrous ions back to ferric.
 There is however, a stochiometric deficiency of chloride and hydrogen ions.
 This can be made good be acidifying the etchant with biulders grade hydrochloric acid.